machine-gun-dg/faqtest/README.md

 ## 9-BATCH
 [Go Back](#FAQ_Index)

+### + Whast is NIBBATCH?
+**Description:** NIBBatch is the NIB batch job coordinator.
+It functions similarly to IBM's z/OS Job Entry Subsystem (JES) for submitting and managing batch jobs on NIB platforms.
+<br>**Cluster Components**: A NIBBatch cluster includes one or more initiator nodes, optional proxy nodes, and a backbone.
+<br>**Initiator Nodes:** These are JVMs ("initiators") that execute batch jobs.
+Each initiator is assigned to a specific class.
+A single node can host multiple initiators belonging to different classes, and initiators of the same class can run on different nodes, allowing for flexible cluster configurations based on workload.
+These job execution nodes can run in environments similar to TP nodes:
+<br>• On regular physical servers or virtual machines (VMs), leveraging automatic scaling capabilities like GCP MIG, AWS ECS, and Azure VMSS.
+<br>• Containerized using technologies such as Kubernetes, OpenShift, Docker Compose, AWS ECS & EKS, GCP GKE & Cloud Run, and Azure ACI & AKS.
+<br>• Serverless on cloud functions like AWS Lambdas, Google Cloud Functions, and Azure Functions.
+<br>**Proxy Nodes:** While any node can handle administration and monitoring requests, using execution nodes for these services might be less ideal in environments where nodes are frequently added or removed.
+A proxy node is a node without any initiators.
+Its primary role is to provide access to administrative and monitoring APIs.
+Multiple proxy nodes can be deployed for availability.
+<br>**The Backbone:** The NOBBatch cluster uses a REDIS database as its backbone to manage shared resources, including sharing job queues.

 ### + How can I submit JCLs?
 <br>i) Using NIB web interface via Grafana.
 <br>ii) Using API Simulator (e.g. Postman) based on RestFULL calls